cwhanse/ivcurves/docs/sphinx/source/participating.rst

      title='<test_set_name>.csv')
   }}

-Each row the CSV file will contain your code's fitted parameters for each test case in its corresponding test set.
+Each row of the CSV file will contain your code's fitted parameters for each test case in its corresponding test set.
+The script that scores your submission will read your CSV file and use an arbitrary precision math library to parse your fitted parameters.

 Here is some Python code that may be useful for getting a set all of the JSON filenames in ``test_sets``: